carlossantillana/ndn-drop/INSTALL.md

-# ndn-tools Build Instructions
+# ndn-drop Build Instructions

-This document describes how to build and install ndn-tools.
+This document describes how to build and install ndn-drop.

 ## Prerequisites